obsidianmd/obsidian-developer-docs/en/Community directory/Frequently asked questions.md

 ### What's the difference between the Owner and a contributor?

 The **Owner** is whoever manages the entry, submits releases, and can transfer or delete it. **Attribution** just gives someone public credit on the listing.
 It doesn't grant edit permissions and never changes who owns the entry.
-For more information, refer to [[Manage your plugin or theme#Attribution|Attribution]] and [[Manage your plugin or theme#Transfer ownership|Transfer ownership]].
+For more information, refer to [[Manage your plugin or theme#Credit a contributor|Attribution]] and [[Manage your plugin or theme#Transfer ownership|Transfer ownership]].

 ### How do I transfer my plugin to a different GitHub user?